Linguistics575/pentimento/README.md

 Here is an overview of the rules applied, with their corresponding functions
 * doSpellingMerge(): Is only one alternative a valid English word?
 If so, choose valid word. ("the" vs. "tlo")
-* doCapitalizationMerge(): Is only one alternative captialized correctly?
+* doCapitalizationMerge(): Is only one alternative capitalized correctly?
 If so, choose correct capitalization. ("I know what to do" vs. "I know What to do")
 * doUnigramFrequncyMerge(): Is one alternative a much more common word than the other alternative?
 If so, choose the more common word (e.g. "must" vs. "mash")
 * doPunctuationGarbageMerge(): Is one alternative blank, and the other has only punctuation characters?
 If so, choose the blank (e.g. "" vs ".")
 * doExtraPunctuationMerge(): Do both alternatives have non-punctuation, and does one alternative have less punctuation characters than the other?
 If so, choose the one with less punctuation (e.g. "the" vs. "'the.").